DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDrawer/1 Configuration/template.md

 This property specifies the drawer's content.
 To specify the view's content, nest it inside the Drawer's markup element as shown in the code below.

 [important] Always specify a fixed width for the drawer's content.
 This width is used to calculate the drawer's width.
+If the drawer's [position](/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#position) lies on the y-axis, specify a fixed height for the drawer's content.
+This height is used for calculating the drawer's height.

 ---
 ##### jQuery